 You are seventeen weeks pregnant now.
 You may be feeling your baby moving a little more noticeably now.
 If you haven’t felt your baby move yet, hang in there.
 It won’t be too much longer.
 Some moms don’t feel baby moving until they are 20 weeks along or more.
 Your partner may be anxious to feel your baby move too.
 How can you share your baby’s first kicks with daddy?
 In this week’s newsletter we are going to talk about the daddies.
 How can you help daddy to connect with baby and share in the pregnancy experience?
 If your partner is feeling left out, we are going to give you some tips on getting him involved in your pregnancy.

-What is going on with mom & baby
+What Is Going on with Mom & Baby

 Baby: Baby’s crown to rump length is around 13.5 cm. (about the size of an onion).
 Your baby weighs about 150-200 grams.
 Your baby has fine hair called lanugo forming on her head and body.
 Your baby is forming enamel on her teeth now.
-Your baby is beginning to develop fat underneath her skin now.|
+Your baby is beginning to develop fat underneath her skin as well.

 Mom: You may be having more aches and pains now.
 You may be experiencing pain on the sides of your abdomen called round ligament pain.
 This is caused by your expanding uterus and your ligaments stretching.
-You may also start having problems with heartburn if you haven’t already.
+You may also start having problems with heartburn, if you haven’t already.

-This week’s Pregnancy Checklist
+This Week’s Pregnancy Checklist

 - Look at your options for different travel systems.

 - Start pricing bassinets and/or playpens.

 - Read information on hiring a doula for the birth of your baby.

 - Read information and reviews on options for breast pumps.

 - Take a new belly picture for your scrapbook or journal.

 Sharing Your Pregnancy With Daddy